ubirch/ubirch-ethereum-service/README.md

 5. Before running the service, you need to be connected to the Ethereum network.

-  a.
-If you are on branch master :
+  a. <b> If you are on branch master : </b> <br>
-  The service is connected via web3py to its own node on the Ropsten public testnet.
+  The service is connected via web3py to its own node on the Rinkeby public testnet, which is PoA (Proof of Authority) based.

-  b.
-If you are on branch privatetestnet :
+  Please visit

-  The service is connected via web3py a private testnet.
+  b. <b> If you are on branch privatetestnet : </b> <br> The service is connected via web3py a private testnet.
 Two nodes needs to be setup to mine the transactions.

   To set up the first node, please run :